Nicolas-Vana/GreedyBorutaPy/README.md

 ### Automatic max_iter Calculation

 Because all tentative features have exactly zero hits (confirmed features had at least one), the binomial test for rejection simplifies dramatically.
-The algorithm computes the minimum iterations needed for a feature with zero hits to be rejected at significance level α:
+The algorithm computes the minimum iterations needed for a feature with zero hits to be rejected at significance level alpha:

-For a binomial test with p₀ = 0.5 and x = 0 hits:
+For a binomial test with p_0 = 0.5 and x = 0 hits:
 ```
-p-value = (1/2)^n < α
+p-value = (1/2)^n < alpha
 ```

-Therefore: **max_iter = O(log₂(1/α))**
+Therefore: **max_iter = O(log2(1/alpha))**

 This means that all features will be sorted into confirmed or rejected in at most max_iter iterations - at this iteration, all remaining tentative features (with zero hits) are automatically rejected, and all features with hits > 0 are confirmed.
 No statistical testing is required during intermediate iterations.

 **With FDR correction applied (as in boruta_py), max_iter values are:**
-- α = 0.10: ~6 iterations
+- alpha = 0.10: ~6 iterations
-- α = 0.01: ~10 iterations
+- alpha = 0.01: ~10 iterations
-- α = 0.001: ~14 iterations
+- alpha = 0.001: ~14 iterations
-- α = 0.0001: ~18 iterations
+- alpha = 0.0001: ~18 iterations
-- α = 0.00001: ~22 iterations
+- alpha = 0.00001: ~22 iterations

 No manual tuning of max_iter is required!